TheParraLab/MRI_preprocessing/README.md

 ## Usage

 When started with 'start_control.sh', you will be asked to provide the path to the raw data on your local system.
+This supplied directory will be placed at /FL_system/data/raw/ within the docker container.
-After this is provided, the system will start up and be accessible on port 5000 (TODO: Finalize port selection)
+After this is provided, the system will start up and be accessible on port 5000 (Note: The current webserver is under development and not finalized, it should not be exposed outside the network)

+### Preprocessing

+The code to perform the preprocessing is provided in /code/preprocessing.
+The 00_preprocess.sh script will run all preprocessing steps in series, placing fully processed data into /data/inputs.
+When required, individual preprocessing scripts can be run by accessing the CLI of the container, and running `python3 0X_script.py` from within the /FL_system/code/preprocessing/ directory.
+Python scripts will be modified to take in parameters as command line arguments in the near future.
 ---

 ## Acknowledgements